Since the relaunch into the new 52, Dinah Lance alias Black Canary is the leader of the Birds of Prey and a former agent of the disbanded Team 7.

 Alex Kingston will play Dinah Drake Lance, Laurel's mother and Detective Quentin's ex-wife, who returns to Starling City to make amends with her family and find closure in the tragic death of her other daughter.
 In the final scene of episode 16 Laurel is going to the hospital to be at Tommy’s side.
 She opens her apartment door and her mother is there.
 Laurel doesn't want to talk but her mother says she has something important to tell her.
 It is about Sara, Laurel’s sister who drowned in the shipwreck that killed Oliver’s father and stranded Oliver on the island.
 Her mother says she thinks Sara is alive.

 Black Canary proper appears in the second season of the show.
 It is revealed that Sara did not die in the shipwreck, and was rescued and trained in combat by the League of Assassins.
 Taking the name "Canary," Sara escaped from the League and returned to Starling City, operating as the city's second vigilante after Oliver Queen.
 She fends of several attempts by the League to kill her in revenge for her desertion.
+Later in the season, when Deathstroke and his followers attempt to take over Starling City, Sara brings in several members of the League to aid Oliver and his allies in their attempt to stop him.
+After Deathstroke's defeat and imprisonment, Sara leaves Starling City with to rejoin the League.

 Justice League Heroes